Investigating the relationship between business and society

 2019 Working papers: evidence synthesis

 The deliberation group was formed for the purpose of examining evidence, illustrations and innovations to support the synthesis of findings presented in this report.
 Members acted in an individual and advisory capacity and were not representatives of any institution.
 The views presented in this report are not necessarily those of each member.

-Vimla Appadoom, Service Designer, Young Digital Leader 2018
+Vimla Appadoo, Service Designer, Young Digital Leader 2018

 Professor John Armour FBA, Professor of Law and Finance, Oxford University